theos/theos.dev/docs/Rootless.md

     - Setting the package architecture to `iphoneos-arm64` if your control file specifies `iphoneos-arm`

 Additional notes:
+- You do *not* need to create separate package identifiers for rootful/rootless versions of the same package
+    - Package managers will present only the compatible version to users

 - This new rootless scheme only supports iOS 15+, which itself only supports newer devices
     - This means that you do not need to compile for legacy architectures (e.g., `armv7(s)` or older) if you were previously and can bump your deployment target to 15.0 when building for rootless